NELA2.0 Home NELA Cohort VI Principal Residency Project Team Principal Academy Cohort IV (2014-2016)

 - Help the Fellow diagnose and resolve issues and thus build leadership capacity.

-- Advise Fellows through various states of their Principal Residency project (also known and Problem of Practice – POP).
+- Advise Fellows through various states of their Principal Residency project (also known as Problem of Practice – POP).

-- Review with the Fellow their Individual Leadership Plan (ILLP).
+- Review with the Fellow their Individual Leadership Plan (ILP).
 Direct the revision of the needs assessment as necessary.